 Comparing Intel Hex files

 Merge provides special handling for Intel Hex files.
-For this to take effect, the type of the file must be defined as Text Intel Hex on the File Types preference page.
+For this to take effect, the type of the file must be defined as Text Intel Hex on the File Types settings page.
 By default, new installations of Merge will treat files with the

 .hex extension in this way.
 (Please note, however, that a